darfink/radix-tree-map-lua/README.md

 trie:remove('foodar')

-for value in trie:iter('foo') do print(value)
+for key, value in trie:entries('foo') do print(key, value) end
-end
 ```

 ## Remarks

+The keys are stored in lexicographic order.

-To mirror the behavior with tables, `nil` values are not possible in the trie.
+To mirror the behavior with tables, `nil` values are not allowed.